MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P0-Getting-Started/content.md

 slug: getting-started
 ---

-#Getting Started

 This tutorial will explain in detail how to build the popular game *2048* from scratch, using SpriteBuilder, Swift, and Cocos2D.
 The gameplay itself is simple but coding the game comes with some puzzles and challenges.
 You will learn a lot in the next couple of hours!

 You can find the entire code for this tutorial on [GitHub](https://github.com/MakeSchool/2048-SpriteBuilder-Swift).

-## Set up the basic structure in SpriteBuilder
+#Set up the basic structure in SpriteBuilder

 A good starting point for every SpriteBuilder project is creating the outline of the game.
 For 2048 this will be rather simple.
 We are going to work with only one scene.
 We will add a grid to that scene and we will create a ccb file that will represent a single tile in our game.